fredrikbaberg/hassio-addons/octoprint_next/DOCS.md

 ## Configuration

+There is a toggle to enter recovery mode.

 ### Network

 By default there is access through Ingress, but no ports are exposed outside of Home Assistant.
 To have external access, for instance to a slicer, you either need to specify a port or setup a proxy.